thoth-tech/handbook/docs/communication/communication.md

 1. All announcements to Thoth Tech general channel only
 2. Use channels for all general to major discussion
 3. Use chat / direct message for private or personal discussion
-4. Use GitHub PRs for feedback on code or documentation
+4. Use GitHub Pull Requests for feedback on code or documentation
 5. Use Trello for planning and assigning tasks
 6. Use meetings for synchronous discussion _(for private channels, record and store the meeting in the channel files)_
 7. Use whiteboard tools (Miro or MS) to collaborate in meetings